Vicorin/Blindest-Dungeon/README.md

 * Fire's Edge: Fully Accessible
 (* Butcher's Circus: Fully Accessible
 (* Operating System: Windows.
 The mod has switched to the Prism speech library, but more work is needed to achieve full compatability on Mac and Linux.
-* Localization: English, French, German, Spanish.
-Some of the speech output had to be written by hand and has to be translated.
-Text that was able to be pulled straight from the game is localized, but the mod text is still a work in progress.
-Feedback from players who speak languages other than English is greatly appreciated.
-Support for all 13 languages available in the game is planned.
+* Localization: Supports all 12 languages the game does (Brazilian Portuguese, Czech, English, French, German, Italian, Japanese, Korean, Polish, Russian, Simplified Chinese, and Spanish.
+Most were translated using AI, so user-feedback or contributions are appreciated.
+You can find the translations inside the "lang" folder in the mod's source code.

 ## Installation and Updates